 - Texas Home Living Program

-Members eligible for the project will get a packet with their plan selection and other information before the start date.
-Members can choose to opt-out of the project.
+Members eligible to participate in the project receive a packet with their plan selection and other information before the start date.
+They may choose to opt-out of the project.

-Some other dual eligibles may opt to enroll in the project.
-Those include:
+Other dual eligibles may opt to enroll in the project including:

 - Individuals in a Medicare Advantage plan not operated by the same parent organization that operates a STAR+PLUS MMP and who meet the eligibility criteria for the demonstration may enroll if they disenroll from their Advantage plan.